pendle-finance/documentation/docs/Developers/Integration/IntroductionOfPtOracle.md

 hide_table_of_contents: true
 ---

-# PT Oracle
+# Introduction of PT Oracle

-The **Principal Token (PT)** is an ERC20 token bearing the value of a certain amount of asset which can be redeemed at maturity.
-For example, `100 PT-stETH-25DEC2025` can be redeemed for `100 stETH` on the 25th of December 2025.

-In Pendle system, $PT$ can be freely traded from and to $SY$ (EIP-5115 token) ultilizing our AMM.
-With the built-in TWAP oracle library, the geometric mean price of $PT$ in terms of asset (please refer to the definition of asset [here](https://eips.ethereum.org/EIPS/eip-5115)) can be derived from our `PendleMarket` contracts fully on-chain.
+In Pendle system, $PT$ can be freely traded from and to $SY$ ultilizing our AMM.
+With the built-in TWAP oracle library, the geometric mean price of $PT$ in terms of SY or asset can be derived from our `PendleMarket` contracts fully on-chain.
+Please refer to the [StandardizedYield doc](../Contracts/StandardizedYield) for more details of SY & asset

-## About Our Oracles
+## Oracle design

 Pendle's oracle implementation is inspired from the idea of UniswapV3 Oracle (see [here](https://docs.uniswap.org/concepts/protocol/oracle)) with a slight difference in how we define the cumulative rate.
 In short, our oracle stores the cumulative logarithm of implied APY (the interest rate implied by $PT/asset$ pricing).
 From the cumulative logarithm of Implied APY, we can calculate the geometric mean of Implied APY, which will used to derive the mean $PT$ price.

 In a way, the Pendle AMM contract has a built-in oracle of interest rate, which can used to derive $PT$ prices.

-### EIP5115 Asset

-Although the AMMs hold their positions and execute trades in $PT$ and $SY$, their underlying logics assume all their $SY$ balances are converted to assets.
-As a result, the exchange rate returned by our oracles are between $PT$ and $Asset$, which should make pricing $PT$ more straightforward.

-Let's take `PT-stETH-25DEC2025` as an example.
-We have:
-1. $Asset$ in this case is `stETH`
-2. $oraclePtToAssetRate = 0.9$
-3. $stETHPrice = \$2000$

-Thus, the price of `PT-stETH-25DEC2025` should be $0.9 \times 2000 = \$1800$

 ### Formulas

 Our oracle storage is in the following form: